Matka150/discord-active-developer-badge/README.md

 2. Choose your server from the list and authorize it.
 3. On your server type `/activate`.
 The bot will respond with "Got it!".
 4. Wait 24 hours.
-5. Go to <a href="https://discord.com/developers/active-developer" target="_blank">https://discord.com/developers/active-developer</a> and choose your bot and confirm.
+5. Go to <a href="https://discord.com/developers/active-developer" target="_blank">https://discord.com/developers/active-developer</a>,choose your bot and confirm.

 ### Congrats!
 Make sure to run the bot and do <a href="#adding-the-bot-and-activating-it">step 3</a> once a month to keep your badge.